 Dreams are whispers from your soul. – Unknown

 It’s early evening.
 I’m sitting on my bedroom floor, with the windows open, listening to the faint sound of waves in the distance.
-I inhale the crisp autumn air and I can smell the change in season, and with it the scent of possibility.
+I inhale the crisp autumn air, and with the change of season comes the scent of possibility.

-Deep inside I know the life I’m living is miles away form the life that’s meant for me.
-I start to daydream about what that life might look like – but first … I look around.
+Deep down, I know that the life I’m living is miles away from the life that’s meant for me.
+I start to daydream about change and what it might feel like to do something different—but first, I take a look around.

-To my right, my overflowing closet, spilling onto the floor next to me – an expansive tangle of handbags and ridiculously high heels.
+To my right sits my overflowing closet.
+The contents are spilling onto the floor next to me, an expansive tangle of handbags and ridiculously high heels.

-And then, out of the corner of my eye, the mirror.
-I turn to fully face myself.
+Then, out of the corner of my eye, I notice the mirror.

-I exhale and feel the weight of expectations, fear and self doubt settle on my shoulders.
+I exhale and feel the expectations, fear, and self-doubt settle on my shoulders.

 I turn off the light and get into bed, my heart heavy.

-When I sat down to write this post today, this is the woman I thought of—a younger me, alone in my room, trapped by my own fears.
+When I sat down to write this blog post, this is the woman I thought of—a younger version of myself, alone in her room, trapped by her own fears.

-I know she is not alone.
-I know there are other women out there with their souls slowly suffocating, holding back from truly living life because they’re afraid of failure and afraid of judgement.
+I know that she is not alone.
+I know that other women are out there, with their souls slowly suffocating, who are holding back from truly living because they’re afraid of failure and judgement.

-These are lessons that I know at some point my soul needed (or still needs) to hear.
-I hope it speaks to your soul as well and helps you find your path forward. ??
+These are lessons that, at some point, my soul needed to hear.
+Or perhaps, I still need to hear.
+I hope they speak to you as well and help you on your path forward.

 You’ll start to doubt yourself.

-But trust me—when there’s a pulling in your heart it doesn’t go away, and ignoring it will only cause you pain in the long run.
+But trust me—when there’s pulling in your heart, it doesn’t go away, and ignoring it will only cause you more pain in the long run.

-I’ve walked away from careers, a marriage, a home and most of ‘things’ I spent my life accumulating – and to be honest I’m not even 100% sure what dream I’m chasing!
-But I know what feels right and I know I’ll never regret being true to myself.
+I’ve walked away from careers, a marriage, a home and most of the ‘things’ I spent my life accumulating, and it has never been easy.
+But I know what feels right, and I know I’ll never regret being true to myself.

 RELATED POST: How Defining My Core Values Changed My Life

-But remember this – trying new things means that you’re brave enough to take chances—and changing your mind means you’re wise enough to learn from your experiment.
+But remember this: trying new things means that you’re brave enough to take chances—and changing your mind means you’re wise enough to learn from the experiment.

 You are not defined by the shoes in your closet, the car in your garage, or the number on your paycheque.

-But time has taught me that these strong emotions are not something to hide; instead, research shows that they are actually key to our well-being.
+But time has taught me that these intense emotions are not something to hide; instead, research shows that they are actually crucial to our well-being.

-Anger can help us understand our priorities (after all, we often feel angry when our values have been violated) or help us to better understand our needs.
-And I’ve learned that embracing fear can lead to great adventure!
+Anger can help us understand our priorities (after all, we often feel angry when our values have been violated) or allow us to understand our needs better.
+And I’ve learned that embracing fear can lead to a great adventure!

 Expressing your emotions is a sign of humanity and authenticity, and there is never any shame in being yourself.
 Instead of suppressing emotions, try to listen and learn from them.

-One thing I’ve heard time and time again (and also thought myself) when discussing changing careers or ending relationships is, “there goes x years of my life—wasted!“
+One thing I’ve heard time and time again (and occasionally thought to myself), whenever considering a career or relationship change, is, “There goes x years of my life—wasted!“

 It’s a haunting thought.